-The best way to discover services in an Active Directory environment is through “SPN Scanning.”
+The best way to discover services in an Active Directory environment is through what I call “SPN Scanning.”

 The primary benefit of SPN scanning for an attacker over network port scanning is that SPN scanning doesn’t require connections to every IP on the network to check service ports.
 SPN scanning performs service discovery via LDAP queries to a Domain Controller.
 Since SPN queries are part of normal Kerberos ticket behavior, it is difficult, if not infeasible to detect, while netowkr port scanning is pretty obvious.